google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/web-app-manifest/index.md

 It does all this through the simple mechanism of metadata in a text file.
 That's the web app manifest.

-Note: Though you can use a web app manifest on any site, they are required for <a href='/web/progressive-web-apps'>progressive web apps</a>.
+Note: Though you can use a web app manifest on any site, they are required for [progressive web apps](/web/progressive-web-apps/).

-## TL;DR
+## TL;DR {: .hide-from-toc }
 - Creating a manifest and linking it to your page are simple.
 - Control what the user sees when launching from the homescreen.
 - This includes things like a splashscreen, theme colors, and even the URL that's opened.